manshu/laravel-ddd-example-api-only/README.md

-# Laravel DDD API Only
+# Laravel Domain Driven Development example

+This is an API Only version for Laravel DDD example.
 Checkout this repository for domain driven development for API Only.

 - Created API Only
 - Adding PEST for testing